Yelp/swagger-spec-compatibility/README.rst

     # Ensure that you have activated the virtualenvironment
     $ source ./venv/bin/activate

 Tip: If you have `aactivator <https://github.com/Yelp/aactivator>`__ installed the virtual environment will be automatically activated

 How to define a new compatibility rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The definition of a new rule requires to respect the following steps:
+Use the following steps to define a new rule:

-1. Define a new rule in ``swagger_spec_compatibility/rules/``
+1. Define a new rule class in ``swagger_spec_compatibility/rules/``

 .. code-block:: python